haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

 Custom Controller Mappings:
 The new input system was written to take advantage of SDL2's game controller api.
 This enables non-xinput devices to work as if they were xinput devices.
 If your controller won't work you could try community bindings located [here](https://github.com/gabomdq/SDL_GameControllerDB/).
 Simply drop the `gamecontrollerdb.txt` file into your NOLF 2 game folder and Modernizer will attempt to load it on start-up.

+Dedicated Server Information:
+The dedicated server will automatically load up modernizer.
+If you'd like to include additional .rez files you can add them with the `-rez <rez>` argument.

 Special Thanks:
  - My Partner - For putting up with quite a few late nights